scottjarvie/hive-mcp/docs/USE-CASES.md

 ### Testing Methodology

-**IMPORTANT:** Tests should be conducted by giving the AI the **natural language prompt** and observing:
+**CRITICAL:** Tests must be conducted by providing the AI with the **exact natural language prompt** as written, without any hints or guidance about which MCP tools to use.

+**Testing Process:**

+1. **Provide the prompt as-is**: Copy the prompt exactly as written in this document and give it to the AI assistant.
+Do NOT indicate which tools should be called or provide any hints about expected behavior.

+2. **Observe the AI's behavior**: Watch what happens:

-1. **Which tools the AI chooses to call** - Don't predetermine or "lead the witness"
+   - Which MCP tools does the AI choose to call?
-2. **The parameters the AI selects** - Did it interpret the request correctly?
-3. **The AI's synthesized answer** - How well did it answer the user's question?

-The tester should:
+   - What parameters does the AI select for each tool call?
+   - **CRITICAL**: Does the AI provide a synthesized answer to the user based on the MCP tool results?
+   - What is the final answer the AI provides to the user?
+(This is what we're judging, NOT the raw MCP output)

+3. **Assess the results**: After observing the AI's behavior:
+   - **PRIMARY FOCUS**: Evaluate the **quality of the AI's synthesized answer** to the user.
+The AI MUST transform the raw MCP tool results into a clear, useful response for the user.
+We are NOT judging the raw MCP tool output - we are judging how well the AI interpreted, synthesized, and presented that data to answer the user's question.
+   - Note whether the AI selected appropriate tools
+   - Check if the AI actually provided a user-facing answer (not just dumped raw JSON/data)
+   - Compare actual tool usage against what might have been expected (for documentation purposes only - this comparison happens AFTER testing, not during)
+   - Rate the result based on how well the AI answered the user's question in natural language

+**Key Rules:**

-- Copy the prompt exactly as written
+- **DO**: Provide the prompt exactly as written, let the AI decide everything, observe and document what happened
+- **DO**: Expect the AI to provide a synthesized, user-friendly answer based on the MCP tool results (not raw data dump)
+- **DON'T**: Indicate expected tools, suggest tool names, or guide the AI in any way during testing
+- **DON'T**: Judge based on raw MCP tool output - only judge the AI's synthesized response to the user
+- **AFTER**: You may compare actual vs expected tool usage for analysis, but this comparison is for documentation only and should not influence the test execution

+**What We're Judging:**

+- ✅ The AI's synthesized answer to the user (natural language, clear, complete)
-- Let the AI decide which MCP tools to call
+- ✅ How well the AI interpreted and presented the MCP tool results
-- Observe which tools were called and their response sizes
-- Evaluate the final answer the AI provides to the user
+- ✅ Whether the answer actually addresses the user's question
-- Rate based on the **quality of the answer**, not just raw tool output
+- ❌ NOT the raw MCP tool output/JSON
+- ❌ NOT whether the tools returned data (that's assumed - we care about the AI's presentation)

 ### Scoring Scale (1.0-10.0)